-All of the eight patients who submitted questionnaire responses indicated that they are treated with dignity and respect and are involved in decision making affecting their care and indicated they were very satisfied with this aspect of care.
+All of the 18 patients who submitted questionnaire responses indicated that they are treated with dignity and respect and are involved in decision making affecting their care.
+All patients indicated they were very satisfied with this aspect of care.
 Comments provided included the following: